zinovic/Astron/README.md

 Takes RA DEC LAT LONG TIME in radien

-to give processed data FOR ALT AZ J2000
+to give processed data for ALT AZ J2000

 FOR RA and DEC it will calculate the ALT and AZ using a predefine hour angle, the equation for hour angle is written but not implemented.